Our lines are currently open,

 What Happens When Plates Don't Meet Format Rules

+In many cases, non-compliance is identified only after a change has been made, not when the plate was first fitted.
 Because format rules are enforced consistently, even small deviations can result in action.

 What This Means for Motorists